nginxinc/nginx-wiki/source/temp/install.rst

 .. todo::
    ..
-      The :doc:`configuration` page will give you some help getting things going after you get Nginx installed and the :doc:`pitfalls` page will help keep you from making mistakes that so many users before you did.
+      The :doc:`configuration` page will give you some help getting things going after you get Nginx installed and the :doc:`../start/topics/tutorials/config_pitfalls.html` page will help keep you from making mistakes that so many users before you did.

 These two pages give you the chance to learn from others mistakes and hard work.